heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/PRESENTATION.md

 ## What will you do next?

-We are arriving at the end of the second part of the course.
+We are arriving at the end of the third part of the course.

-An evaluation will be done to check your understanding of all the content seen in this second part.
+An evaluation will be done to check your understanding of all the content seen in this third part.

 More details will be given in the next chapter.